August 18th, 1996, 2.30pm, The Mariott Marquis Hotel, New York

 Conductor Carol Kniebusch Noe

-I particularly remember the trip Andrew and I made to Virginia in 2000 to hear the James Madison University Flute Choir, directed by Carol Kniebusch Noe, play Andrew's works, and then our drive up to Lexington near Boston, Massachusetts, with Jim and Margaret, to hear the Massachusetts Flute Choir, directed by Danielle Boudrot, who also gave a concert of Andrew's works.
+I particularly remember the trip Andrew and I made to Virginia in March 2000 to hear the James Madison University Flute Choir, directed by Carol Kniebusch Noe, play Andrew's works, and then our drive up to Lexington near Boston, Massachusetts, with Jim and Margaret, to hear the Massachusetts Flute Choir, directed by Danielle Boudrot, who also gave a concert featuring Andrew's works.
 It was springtime in Virginia.
 The trees were laden with blossom.
 We saw Mennonites for the first time and visited their market, where I bought a tube of their udder cream, a great moisturiser!
 As we drove north to Massachusetts, we returned to winter and the trees were bare.
 Both concerts were stunning and both Flute Choirs made CDs of Andrew's music.

 Top: Jim Lowe and Cynthia Downes in a Mennonite market